5.6M

 7 days ago

-Two or three times per week, you will also find links discussed on the podcast and a chart-of-the-day over at the John J. Hardy substack.
+About twice per week, you will find links discussed on the podcast and a chart-of-the-day over at the John J. Hardy substack.

 Read daily in-depth market updates from the Saxo Market Call and the Saxo Strategy Team here.